 The idea behind the Toulouse White Biotechnology demonstrator was born in 2010, initiated by Pierre Monsan (Professor at INSA Toulouse and MINES ParisTech) and as a result of support from local, academic and industrial players.
-All were driven by the desire to create a centre of white biotechnology excellence of national and international renown.
+All were driven by the desire to create a centre of industrial biotechnology (called white biotechnology) excellence of national and international renown.

-Initiated in October 2011, TWB* attracted some thirty partners from the outset, who subsequently grouped together to form a spearhead public-private consortium, with objectives to accelerate development in industrial biotechnology and promote the bioeconomy.
-On 1 January 2018, forty-six partners make up the consortium of TWB.
+Initiated in October 2011, TWB* attracted some thirty members from the outset, who subsequently grouped together to form a spearhead public-private consortium, with objectives to accelerate development in industrial biotechnology and promote the bioeconomy.
+On 1 January 2022, forty-nine members make up the consortium of TWB.

 * TWB is a registered mark (TWB®).

-The TWB pre-industrial demonstrator is a Joint Service Unit.
-It is an administrative body supported by INRA that was created following the signing of an association agreement between INRA, INSA and CNRS (INRA Joint Service Unit 1337, CNRS Joint Service Unit 3582)
+The TWB is a Joint Service Unit.
+It is an administrative body supported by INRAE that was created following the signing of an association agreement between INRAE, INSA and CNRS (INRA Joint Service Unit 1337, CNRS Research support Unit 3582)

 TWB is a 3BCAR Carnot Institute certified unity.